yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yb-tserver.md

 {{< note title="Notes" >}}

-- If an invalid option is selected, the cluster will not come up.
+- If you select an invalid option, the cluster will not come up.
-- If this flag is changed, it will take effect after the cluster nodes are restarted.
+- If you change this flag, the change takes effect after you restart the cluster nodes.

 {{< /note >}}